gotvc/got/README.md

 Like Git, but with an 'o'

 Got is version control, with a model similar to Git's.
+A solution to the problems that come from using Git to store all of your data.
-It provides end-to-end encryption and uses an improved data structure with good support for large files and directories.
+Got uses an improved data structure that better handles large files and directories, and encrypts all the data that you give it.

 ## Quick Links
 - [ARCHITECTURE.md](./ARCHITECTURE.md)